-The Eduskunta, the parliament of Finland, chooses the Ombudsman and the Deputy-Ombudsmen, each for a term of four years at a time.
+The Eduskunta, the Parliament of Finland, chooses the Ombudsman and the deputy ombudsmen, each for terms of four years at a time.

-The Constitution stipulates that the Ombudsman and the Deputy-Ombudsmen must have outstanding knowledge of law.
+The constitution stipulates that the Ombudsman and the deputy ombudsmen must have outstanding knowledge of the law.
 Before they are chosen, the Constitutional Law Committee assesses the candidates for the posts.

-If there are especially compelling grounds for doing so, the Eduskunta can dismiss the Ombudsman during his or her term.
-It is also the task of the legislature to bring a prosecution against an Ombudsman who has acted illegally.
+If there are especially compelling grounds for doing so, the Eduskunta can dismiss an Ombudsman during his or her term.
+It is also the task of the legislature to prosecute an Ombudsman who has acted illegally.
 An individual citizen cannot do this.
-A prosecution against an Ombudsman is brought in the High Court of Impeachment.
+The prosecution of an Ombudsman is brought about by the High Court of Impeachment.

 Annual report and special reports

-The Ombudsman's annual report to the Eduskunta describes the situation with respect to the administration of law and any shortcomings he has observed in legislation.
-He must devote special attention to the implementation of fundamental and human rights.
-The report can include proposals that the Eduskunta redress shortcomings observed by the Ombudsman.
+Special attention in devoted to the implementation of fundamental and human rights.
+The report can include proposals that the Eduskunta redresses shortcomings observed by the Ombudsman.